 This article is part of our College Football Fantasy Five series.

 Even though there are no official college football games being played, it doesn't mean that we can't start preparing for the 2022 fantasy college football season.
-I've already revealed my top five new head coach landing spots with significant college fantasy football (CFF) implications.
+We're getting closer to the summer break portion in the off-season which is a slower news cycle, so I'm going to reveal my top five new head coach landing spots with significant college fantasy football (CFF) implications.

 CFF Players to Consider

-RB Jarek Broussard *Transfer from Colorado (ADP ~ Sleeper Potential)
+RB Noah Cain *Transfer from Penn State OR John Emery (ADP ~ High Sleeper Potential)

 CFF Players to Consider